 353, 354.
 The Eschatological Epistles and the Revelation.
 A study in the Greek of 1, 2 Thessalonians and 2 Peter, first semester, and the Revelation, second semester.
 Papers on assigned subjects required in addition to class work.
-Elective, two hours, each semester, 1946-1947.
+Elective, two hours, both semesters, 1948-1949.
 Professor Harrison.